What is California Friendly?

 - Visible gardens that influence the community

-- Judges may disqualify, without notification, any garden at any duration of the contest that does not meet contest criteria.
+- Judges may disqualify, without notification, any garden at any duration of the contest that does not meet the contest criteria and goals

-- No employees or family members of Roger’s Gardens or contest sponsors
+- No current employees, vendors or family members of Roger’s Gardens

-- Previous winners may not compete at the same address
+- Previous winners (at any level) may not compete at the same address

 - Rogers Gardens California Friendly® Gardening Solutions Contest: